ggreer/geoff.greer.fm/_posts/2012-09-19-a-responsible-product-sunset-pledge.md

 Because of this, I'd like to suggest that startups have a responsible product sunset pledge.
 Here are some guidelines:

 * If acquired, keep everything running for a while.
 For most products, a year makes sense.
 * Give plenty of notice before shutting things down.
-The first number that pops into my head is 6 months.
+6 months seems reasonable.
 * Make it possible for anyone to run a fully-featured instance of the product.
 This means releasing the source code and documenting how to set-up and run your product.
 I realize startup code and architectures are seldom clean, but you should work to make set-up reasonably painless.
 * Liberate customers' data.
 Build export APIs and scripts to consume them.